contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `show_title_bar`
-`show_title_bar`: configuration option determines whether or not the title bar will be shown when the terminal profile is activated.
+configuration option determines whether or not the title bar will be shown when the terminal profile is activated.
 ``` yaml
 profiles:
   profile_name: